dianariyanto/virtual-display-linux/README.md

 I'm using this simple script for extend my desktop pc to "2 external monitor" via teamviewer.

+# Device support

+Curently this VDL Monitor only work for intel CPUs with integrated graphics only, sorry 😞

+If you are using an Nvidia GPU, you can follow [this instruction](https://github.com/dianariyanto/virtual-display-linux/issues/9#issuecomment-786389065).

 # Quick Setup

 1. Install teamviewer on both devices.
 (You also can use VNC to)